rlanggin/GW_Explorer_A_Beginners_Guide/README.md

 This project aims to introduce high-school students to the exciting field of Gravitational-Wave (GW) astrophysics through hands-on educational Python Jupyter Notebooks.
 The tutorials are designed to build foundational understanding by guiding students step-by-step in exploring real GW data and analyses.

+These notebooks are designed to be easily downloaded and run in Google Colab — simply download and run!

 ## Repository Structure

 - **Notebook Drafts (in main folder):**